indiqusdocs/apiculus/docs/Subscribers/Compute/WindowsInstances/ViewingDetailsofWindowsInstances.md

 ![Viewing Details of Windows Instances](img/ViewingDetailsofWindowsInstances3.png)

-5. If it’s a Basic/Flat EC networking zone, then the following information will be shown.
+5. If it’s a Basic/Flat networking zone, then the following information will be shown.
     1. Default Guest Network
     2. MAC Address
     3. IP Address